-Activity

-Study Start

-Enumeration of all houses in each community Division of houses into "zones" and assignment of a CHiP team to each zone CHiP Team will: Offer HIV testing with counseling to all household members (all individuals 16+ years old in Zambia and 12+ years old in South Africa and minors with the consent of their guardians) and will record HIV status with name in mobile device Provide linkage-to-care at local health center for HIV-infected persons Refer/link men who are uncircumcised to circumcision, if interested, focusing on men who are HIV-uninfected Identify pregnant women and encourage them to get follow-up at an ANC; encourage HIV-infected pregnant women to initiate ART (Arm A) or PMTCT per national guidelines (Arm B) as part of their care Provide on-going psycho-social support for ART adherence to those on ART Encourage STI treatment and provide prevention resources including condoms On-going Throughout the Study CHiP team will: Promote community-based HIV prevention services in their zone Follow up with all persons in their zone who are identified as HIV-infected (by CHiP team or at other venues) to encourage and
+Study Arms Activity DVMMJ THEME Study Arms Arms A & B Study Start Enumeration of all houses in each community Division of houses into "zones" and assignment of a CHiP team to each zone CHiP Team will: Offer HIV testing with counseling to all household members (all individuals 16+ years old in Zambia and 12+ years old in South Africa and minors with the consent of their guardians) and will record HIV status with name in mobile device Provide linkage-to-care at local health center for HIV-infected persons Refer/link men who are uncircumcised to circumcision, if interested, focusing on men who are HIV-uninfected Identify pregnant women and encourage them to get follow-up at an ANC; encourage HIV-infected pregnant women to initiate ART (Arm A) or PMTCT per local guidelines (Arm B) as part of their care Provide on-going psycho-social support for ART adherence to those on ART Encourage STI treatment and provide prevention resources including condoms Screen clients for TB and assist in linkage to care for those with positive laboratory screening results.
+On-going Throughout the Study CHiP team will: Promote community-based HIV prevention services in their zone Follow up with all persons in their zone who are identified as HIV-infected (by CHiP team or at other venues) to encourage and facilitate them to access HIV care Return to houses where residents were not available for testing during original or subsequent visits, to complete testing of all willing residents Encourage pregnant women to get follow-up at an ANC; encourage pregnant women to initiate ART (Arm A) or PMTCT per local guidelines (Arm B) as part of their care Provide on-going psycho-social support for ART adherence to those on ART Encourage STI treatment and provide prevention resources including condoms Provide on-going psycho-social support for ART adherence to Encourage STI treatment and provide prevention resources including condomsScreen clients for TB and assist in linkage to care for those with positive laboratory screening results.
+Follow Up Testing at 12-, 24-, and 36-Months CHiP teams will cycle back through their zone at 12, 24, and 36 months to repeat universal testing in each household for those not previously diagnosed as HIV-infected proviously diagnosod as the villected

-Return to houses where residents were not available for testing during original or subsequent visits, to complete testing of all willing residents Encourage pregnant women to get follow-up at an ANC; encourage HIV-infected pregnant women to initiate ART (Arm A) or PMTCT per national guidelines (Arm B) as part of their care o Provide on-going psycho-social support for ART adherence to those on ART o Encourage STI treatment and provide prevention resources including condoms Follow Up Testing at 12-, 24-, and 36-Months CHiP teams will cycle back through their zone at 12, 24, and 36 months to repeat universal testing in each household for those not previously diagnosed as HIV-infected Procedures and Tests at the Health Centers Community members who are identified as HIV-infected will receive clinical support and laboratory tests at local health centers, consistent with national guidelines for HIV treatment and care, with immediate eligibility for ART initiation (Arm A) or eligibility for ART according to national guidelines (Arm B) By Study Start and Throughout the Study Period Endeavour to ensure that the following resources are available: Voluntary HIV counseling and testing Male circumcision o PMTCT HIV treatment and care o STI treatment and prevention resources including condom distribution O Clinical support and laboratory tests at local health centers for provision of prophylaxis against TB and other opportunistic infections for all HIV infected individuals, consistent with national guidelines for HIV treatment and care By Study Start and Throughout the Study Period Endeavour to ensure that the following standard-of-care resources are available: Voluntary HIV counseling and testing Male circumcision o PMTCT Arm C O HIV treatment and care according to national guidelines STI treatment and prevention resources including condom distribution Clinical support and laboratory tests at local health centers for provision of prophylaxis against TB and other opportunistic infections for all HIV infected individuals, consistent with national guidelines for HIV treatment and care
+Procedures and Tests at the Health Centers Community members who are identified as HIV-infected will receive clinical support and laboratory tests at local health centers, consistent with local guidelines for HIV treatment and care, with immediate eligibility for ART initiation (Arm A) or eligibility for ART according to local guidelines (Arm B) Output Description: By Study Start and Throughout the Study Period Endeavour to ensure that the following resources are available: Voluntary HIV counseling and testing Male circumcision PMTCT HIV treatment and care STI treatment and prevention resources including condom distribution Resources for TB testing and treatment Clinical support and laboratory tests at local health centers for provision of prophylaxis against TB and other opportunistic infections for all HIV infected individuals, consistent with local guidelines for HIV treatment and care By Study Start and Throughout the Study Period Arm C Endeavour to ensure that the following standard-of-care resources are available: Voluntary HIV counseling and testing Male circumcision PMTCT HIV treatment and care according to local guidelines STI treatment and prevention resources including condom distribution Resources for TB testing and treatment Clinical support and laboratory tests at local health centers for provision of prophylaxis against TB and other opportunistic infections for all HIV infected individuals, consistent with local guidelines for HIV treatment and care